Arrange an Interview

 In your area, with a Carleton alum.

 Our Alumni Admissions Reps are eager to interview prospective students.
-You can request an interview and our Admissions Office will contact you with further information to arrange an interview at a time mutually convenient to you and an AAR.
-We offer these interviews May 1 through January 15.
+You can request an interview in your area and our Admissions Office will contact you with further information to arrange your interview at a time mutually convenient to you and an AAR.
+High school students can interview with an AAR from springtime of your junior year through January 15 of your senior year.
+Transfer students can interview through mid-February.

 In your area, during an interview day.